msht-ir/msht-ir/README.md

 - Majid Sharifi-Tehrani ( @msht-ir )
 - interested in:
-- SQlServer and MSAccess
+- SQlServer
+- C#
-- C# and VB.NET, VBA, SQL, R
+- VB.NET, VBA
-- avr (micro)
+- R
 -
 <!---
 msht-ir/msht-ir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.